 As part of local public engagement, in 2014-2015, I organised a community project "Linking Northern Communities" to support the integration of East European, and esp.
 Polish, migrants to Scotland, funded by the Scottish Universities Insight Institute, and in collaboration with Heriot-Watt University Edinburgh.
 The report, blogs, and a scholarly article are available on this website.

-With the Foundation for Prussian Heritage (Stiftung preussische Schlösser und Gärten, Potsdam) which provides funding, and Dr Thomas Biskup (University of Hull), I am planning an anniversary programme 2023-2025 to celebrate the 500th anniversary of the act of Prussian homage to the Polish king in Cracow in 1525.
-The interdisciplinary project, called PP500, will organise several international conferences and an exhibition in Potsdam and Poland.
+The Foundation for Prussian Heritage (Stiftung preussische Schlösser und Gärten, Potsdam) provides funding for an anniversary outreach programme on which I cooperate with Dr Jurgen Luh (SPSG) and Dr Thomas Biskup (Hamburg), in celebration of the 500th anniversary of the act of Prussian homage to the Polish king in Cracow in 1525.
+The programme will provide an anniversarz conference and an exhibition in 2025 in Potsdam.

 In 2014-15 I have led an outreach-public engagement project, Linking Northern Communities socially, culturally and economically: East European Immigration in Scotland, funded with £ 18,000 by the Scottish Universities Insight Institute, based at the University of Strathclyde (http://www.scottishinsight.ac.uk/Programmes/Programmes20142015/LinkingNorthernCommunities.aspx).